-The Virtual Professional Learning and Development (VPLD) programme is based around an online Community of Practice which provides professional learning that is situated in a teacher's or Principal's practice within their own school context.
+The Virtual Professional Learning and Development (VPLD) programme is part of the Learning with Digital Technologies Programme based around an online Community of Practice, which provides professional learning that is situated in a teacher's or Principal's practice within their own school context.
 The VPLD provides complementary opportunities for collaboration and a strong base of mentoring and support.

 One of the key aims is to raise participants’ professional knowledge and skills and in turn to enhance learning experiences and achievement of outcomes for students.